 In Tanai, residents used to cross at informal crossing points regularly for the same reasons as their border area counterparts.
-Now however, due to the construction of the fence and their lack of access to a formal crossing point - these communities rarely cross into Pakistan for any reason.
+Now however, due to the construction of the fence and their lack of access to a formal crossing point- these communities rarely cross into Pakistan for any reason.
 The construction of the fence, barriers imposed by Pakistan border patrol, and costly ID requirements prevent locals in Tanai from crossing to Pakistan.
 In some cases, people from Tanai may cross to Pakistan for medical emergencies via Ghulam Khan gate in Gurbuz.

 "Now they cannot travel, they used to travel for treatment.
 Businessmen can travel from anywhere they want to, but our people used to travel through this way for treatment."
-[P114, 22 years old, Male, Shopkeeper, Tanai, Khost]
+[P114, 22, Male, 15 years, Shopkeeper, Pashtun, Tanai, Khost]

 "Rich people in our region have crossed the border for education.
 Poor people are not able to cross the border for education."
-[P93, 50 years old, Male, Laborer, Tanai, Khost]
+[P93, 50 years old, Male, Illiterate, Laborer, Pashtun, Tanai, Khost]